 Our Chief Executive Officer is not on the Board of Directors.
 MII’s directors are publicly listed.
 Team members present to the Board at least once a year and our directors often join our team meetings and retreats.
 We want our team to feel comfortable with the Board and vice versa.
 This builds a stronger connection between the two with the hope that if any team member has an issue that is not being resolved within the organization or involves one of the organization’s senior leaders, the team member feels comfortable enough with the Board to report the issue.

-The Board conducts an annual review of our Chief Executive Officer including an assessment of the CEO’s salary and performance.
+The Board conducts a review of our Chief Executive Officer including an assessment of the CEO’s salary and performance.
 The CEO is unaware when this evaluation takes place and is not involved in the process.
 The Board of Directors is responsible for engaging with the review and giving feedback to our CEO.
 The results of this review are sent to the staff and discussed in a team meeting.
 The CEO is expected to address issues that arise in the review and be accountable to the team as much as she is to the Board.

 All staff and contractors have job descriptions that are stored in our shared drive and can be accessed by everyone on the team.
 MII believes in a fair and equitable pay structure.
 We want our staff to be able to buy housing, care for their children and pets, and save for retirement, even at a nonprofit salary.
 We believe it is important to have a fair and transparent compensation philosophy that is reviewed and discussed by the whole staff.